<<<<<<< TWO ....... STROKE ....... MIX ....... RATIOS >>>>>>>

 ALL OF THE FOLLOWING READINGS ARE TAKEN DURING 5 RAPID KICKS!
 The object is to keep the engine rotating long enough for the digital meter to sample the signal and display a reading.
 This is easiest with the spark plugs removed, the plug wires connected to the plugs and the plug body connected to ground on the engine case to complete the circuit.
 What also works well is to tape the metal bodies of 2 spark plugs together, with the insulators pointing away from each other.
 Attach the spark plug wires to these and this will also complete the coil secondary circuit.

-harness you will find a 3-wire connector that has a brown, red and green wire.
+will find a 3-wire connector that has a brown, red and green wire.
+Slide your

-Slide your black probe in beside the brown wire and the red probe in beside
+black probe in beside the brown wire and the red probe in beside the green

-the green wire.
+wire.
 This is your low speed winding.
-Set the meter to read AC volts,
+Set the meter to read AC volts, turn

-turn on the ignition and kick the machine over 5 times quickly.
-You should
+on the ignition and kick the machine over 5 times quickly.
+You should see,

 3. Now move the red test lead to the red wire (measuring brown to red) this is the high speed winding kick over the machine with the ignition on and you should see 4.5 Volts AC.